jakobtfaber/Denario/project_gemini/input_files/data_description.md

 # Objective
 Design an optimal observational cadence strategy for achieving phase-connected timing solutions of newly discovered radio pulsars using a steerable, interferometric radio telescope array.
 The objective is to maximize timing completeness per source population and optimize telescope time use across a diverse pulsar census in the Milky Way, using analytic reasoning and supporting simulations.
 Consider two survey strategies: (1) A targeted search in (nominally) 4000 beams steered towards continuum sources; (2) A blind search in (nominally) 1000000 beams that tile the central part of the primary beam.
 Assume that search-mode data will not be stored, and that searching will need to be done in quasi-real time, on the timescale of the dwell (pointing) time.
 The telescope backend will run on two NVIDIA Vera Rubin NVL144 GPU racks designed for high-performance computing.
-Consequently, the dwell time is bounded strongly by memory requirements, but less strongly but the compute requirements.
+Consequently, the dwell time is bounded strongly by memory requirements, but less strongly by the compute requirements.

 # Instructions
 - Specify the number and spacing of follow-up observations (epochs) needed to ensure phase-connected timing per source, per sub-population.